 “Does it get easier?”
 She asked.

 “With time.”
 Harry answered simply.

-“I’m sorry, I'm just being stupid now.”
+“I’m sorry, with everything going on… I'm just being stupid now.”
 Naomi repeated looking down and wiping a tear away but Harry put up his hand.

 “Never apologise for grieving, Naomi.
 A wise man once told me that that pain your feeling now is what makes us human.
 It’s what separates us from people like the Death Eaters.
 And, although it might not feel like it now, it’s what gives the strength to go on.”

-Naomi stared at Harry, than smiled.
-“Thanks” She said quietly.
+Naomi stared at Harry, than let off a small laugh as she said “Dumbledore?”

+“Dumbledore,” Harry replied returning the smile.
 “Look, why don’t you join us tonight, I’m sure we can make room for one more.”
-Harry invited, standing up.
+Harry assured her, standing up.